 Background: In 2019, Alabama lawmakers approved what was then the most stringent abortion ban in the country, making it a felony to perform an abortion at any stage of pregnancy with no exceptions for pregnancies resulting from rape or incest.
 The only exception would be when the woman’s health was at serious risk.
 A federal judge issued an injunction, under the precedent of Roe v.
 Wade, blocking the state from enforcing the law.
 In 2018, voters agreed to amend the Alabama Constitution to say the state recognizes the “rights of unborn children” and “does not protect the right to an abortion or require the funding of abortion.”
 A 1951 law made it a crime, punishable by up to 12 months in prison, to induce an abortion, unless it is done to preserve the life or health of the mother.

-Effect of Supreme Court ruling: Abortions became almost entirely illegal in Alabama on Friday.
+Effect of Supreme Court ruling: Abortions became almost entirely illegal in Alabama on June 24.
 A 2019 state abortion ban took effect making it a felony to perform an abortion at any stage of pregnancy, with no exceptions for pregnancies caused by rape or incest.
-All three clinics stopped providing abortions Friday morning under fear of prosecution under the 1951 state law.
+All three clinics stopped providing abortions that morning under fear of prosecution under the 1951 state law.
 U.S. District Judge Myron Thompson hours later granted Alabama's request to lift an injunction and allow the state to enforce the 2019 abortion ban.
 Alabama Attorney General Steve Marshall said it is now a felony to provide an abortion in Alabama beyond the one exception allowed in the 2019 law, which is for the sake of the mother’s health.
 Doctors who violate the law could face up to 99 years in prison.
 Marshall said the state would also move to lift other injunctions that blocked previous abortion restrictions, including a requirement for doctors who perform abortions to have hospital admitting privileges.

 What’s next: Some Republican lawmakers have said they would like to see the state replace the 2019 ban with a slightly less stringent bill that would allow exceptions in cases of rape or incest.
 Proponents said the 2019 ban was deliberately strict in the hopes of sparking a court challenge to Roe.